-Excerpt: Critics of American education frequently blame lagging student performance on the deteriorating American family structure.
+Critics of American education frequently blame lagging student performance on the deteriorating American family structure.
 Moreover, it is widely asserted that substantial spending on schools and social programs over the past two decades has failed to reverse the educational downtrend.
-However, a recent study conducted by RAND's Institute on Education and Training sharply challenges this view.
+However, a recent study conducted by RAND's Institute for Education and Training sharply challenges this view.
 First, the study points out that prior research—contrary to public perception—has reported gains in student performance between 1970 and 1990, as measured by nationally representative test score data.
 The largest gains were made by minority students, although a substantial gap still remains.
 Second, the study finds that demographic trends affecting the family over this time period contributed to rising test scores.
 Third, the minority gains cannot be fully explained by changing family characteristics, suggesting that we need to look to other factors for explanations.
 The most likely explanations are rising public investment in schools and families and equal educational opportunity policies.

 The issue of how families affect student performance is vital to public policy.
 With public resources stretched thin, how can government best increase learning: by improving schools or the family environment?
 In Student Achievement and the Changing American Family, RAND researchers David W. Grissmer, Sheila Nataraj Kirby, Mark Berends, and Stephanie Williamson took a first step toward answering this complex question.
 They constructed comprehensive, quantitative models for determining how family characteristics affected test scores among junior- and senior-high students.
 Specifically, the research addressed three questions: